Dalgona/serum-site/pages/docs/templates.md

 ### `include/1`

 Includes the given template saved in `includes/` directory.
-See [Includable Templates](%page:docs/includes) for more information about including templates.
+See [Includes](%page:docs/includes) for more information about including templates.

 Actually this macro is not defined in the `Serum.Template.Helpers` module.
-The Serum template processor traverses the compiled template code (which is an Elixir AST), and directly expands the call to this macro into the corresponding includable template.
+The Serum template processor traverses the compiled template code (which is an Elixir AST), and directly expands the call to this macro into the actual contents of the included template.

 ```lang-html
 <!-- includes/nav.html.eex -->